szokolimatyas/squasher/notes.md

 attribute_state/2 -> fun(($13797, $11883) -> $11883)

 most likely attribute_state only works on attributes, but according to the spec it also works on functions!

+Next todo:

+add a subtypeOf :: ErlType -> ErlType -> Bool
+lub, glb use it
+also make combine use it?
+combine should accept more tuples that have elements that are compatible or somehow do structural squashing for non-recordlike tuples ---> this is pretty necessary!! also investigate the union size, improvements of it --> kindof done and why the hell the start of the program slowed down so much ---> combine

+LARGE: rethink the combine operation on unions!! from the ground up! global squash a still a bit slow ---> perf and code quality improvements are needed!

+ALSO: there are still one element unions in some places